billy784512/graph-api-log-pipeline/README.md

 This project leverages **Microsoft Graph API change notifications** to store logs from various activities for efficient retrieval and analysis.
 The project ensures structured log pipeline and storage.

 - **Microsoft Graph API**: A unified API endpoint to access data and services from the Microsoft ecosystem.
 This project focuses its change notification feature.
-  - **change notification**: When subscribed resource is changed (e.g. a subscribed user is listed to a canledar event), Microsoft Graph API will notify given webhook URL with log as payload.
+  - **change notification**: When subscribed resource is changed (e.g. a subscribed user is listed to a canledar event), Microsoft Graph API will notify given webhook URL.
+  - **retrieve log**: Query logs once the workers notified by change notification

 ## Features